Spring Hill, Gibson County, Tennessee

 Spring Hill, also called Central, is an old unincorporated community in West Tennessee.
 Spring Hill can be considered part of Eaton to some.
 One of the things known about Spring Hill is its old gin that was around.
 Another is the Spring Hill School (Home Of The Hornets) that exists next to the Spring Hill Baptist Church.

 Geography

 Located on the 188 between Yorkville and Eaton, West of Whitway and Trenton, northwest of Humboldt, Gibson, Gibson Wells, and Brazil, and East of what once was College Hill; Spring Hill is merged with Central, in fact, some maps show Spring Hill as the name and others show Central as the name.

 History

 The Spring Hill High School was demolished.
-Central Fire Department changed its name to Spring Hill Fire Department somewhere in the 2000's, before 2019, to reflect the nearby school and churches.
+Central Fire Department changed its name to Spring Hill Fire Department sometime in the 2000s (before 2019), to reflect the nearby school and churches.